 The detox period is a step that many people will relapse during, and this is one of the reasons that so many seek out an inpatient rehab facility in order to make the transition easier.
 Once the body has begun to flush out the foreign chemicals and the physical side effects of withdrawal are lessening, it is important to find a support system and to begin attacking the catalysts of the addiction.
 Within an inpatient center, this often begins by speaking with an experienced rehab specialist.

 An experienced rehab specialist will help an individual through this process every step of the way including understanding why the addiction has occurred.
 Once the specialist has a general idea about these causes, they can then offer a wide variety of services that can all take place right within the rehab facility itself.
 Depending on the type and severity of the addiction, guests may stay for anywhere from 30 days to 90 days or longer.

 During this period they will have access to 24/7 support from friendly staff that know exactly what they are going through.
 Days may be comprised of everything from healthy meal plans and exercise to one-on-one counseling and art therapy.
 Each individual will have different needs, and this is why an inpatient facility is one of the best options for a personalized approach to drug addiction treatment.

 A drug addiction is not only hurting the addict, but also the lives of all those around them.
-If you or a loved one is struggling with opiate or methadone abuse, it is important to take that first step as soon as possible and make real and permanent changes in your life.
+If you or a loved one is struggling with opiate or methadone abuse and need methadone rehabilitation, it is important to take that first step as soon as possible and make real and permanent changes in your life.

 Leave a reply